Archaeology advice and support

 Herefordshire Archaeology investigates, records, documents, conserves and promotes the archaeology and historic landscapes of Herefordshire.

 It is the county archaeological service maintained by Herefordshire Council.
-It is part of the Built and Natural Environment team in the Council's Economy, Communities and Corporate Directorate.
+It is part of the Built and Natural Environment team in the Council's Economy and Place Directorate.
 The service exists to assess, investigate, document, conserve and promote the archaeology and historic landscape of the county and cathedral city.
 The service currently comprises a core staff of three: the Archaeological Advisor (who deals with planning enquiries and development advice), the Archaeological Projects Manager (who deals with research projects, Countryside Stewardship and partnership projects), and the Historic Environment Record Officer.

 We are engaged in work that aims to raise public awareness and appreciation of the county's archaeology and historic landscape.
 We run a full events calendar, including an annual symposium, monthly historic landscape walks, and public talks.